Creep failure in heterogeneous materials from the barrier landscape

 Creep and time-dependent deformation and rupture processes under an applied constant stress are of tremendous importance in various fields, from metallurgical to civil \citep{bazant1982creep} engineering, soft matter physics \citep{cipelletti2020microscopic, leocmach2014creep, rosti2010fluctuations, koivisto2016predicting, makinen2020scale, miranda2024fractional}, to rock mechanics or geophysics \citep{duval2010creep,brantut2013rock,savage2005postseismic}.
 These processes result from the local deformation of soft spots due to the stress and thermal fluctuations, in line with the general picture of activated dynamics in disordered media.
 Central here is the concept of a local energy gap or barrier, that the system overcomes to give rise to a local excitation~\cite{cottrell1952, scholz1968creep, roux2000thermal, ciliberto2001disorder, verano2024heterogeneity, makinen2025crack, korchinski2024microscopic}.
 In systems with a phase transition separating an active and a frozen state, the spectrum of gaps at any given state determines the physics, in particular the dynamics at finite temperature.

 Typically, creep---under constant load---starts with a decelerating primary or transient creep, followed often by a stage of constant strain rate $\dot{\varepsilon}_{min}$, and ending by an accelerating tertiary creep \citep{andrade1910metals, cottrell1952, scholz1968creep, makinen2020scale} leading to either a macroscopic rupture, or fluidization in soft matter \citep{siebenburger2012creep}.
 One overarching goal, especially in civil or mechanical engineering, would be to be able to predict the time of failure $t_f$ under a given load for a specific structure, e.g. a correlation between the failure time and the minimum strain-rate has been empirically noticed for a long time \cite{monkman1957creep} and most recently a correlation between the failure time and the transtition time between primary and tertiary creep \citep{nechad2005creep, koivisto2016predicting}.
 Additional to monitoring the force and displacement during creep experiments, one useful way to follow the microcracking evolution in heterogeneous materials is the acoustic emission \cite{mogi1962earthquake, mogi1995earthquake, sornette2002material,rosti2010ae,viitanen2019creep}.
-A connection to statistical physics may be made noticing that in creep the importance of thermally activated processes has been discussed for a long time, e.g. Ref.~\citep{cottrell1952}, with suggestions of a creep lifetime in the form of an Arrhenius relation \citep{scholz1968creep, zhurkov1965solid, pomeau2002brittle, guarino2002fracture, brantut2013rock} $t_f \sim \Omega_0^{-1} e^{E/k_BT}$, where $E$ is an activation energy, $\Omega_0$ an attempt frequency \citep{zhurkov1965solid, pomeau2002brittle}, $k_B$ the Boltzmann constant and $T$ an effective temperature.
+A connection to statistical physics may be made noticing that in creep the importance of thermally activated processes has been discussed for a long time, e.g. Ref.~\citep{cottrell1952}, with suggestions of a creep lifetime in the form of an Arrhenius relation \citep{scholz1968creep, zhurkov1965solid, pomeau2002brittle, guarino2002fracture, brantut2013rock}:

+where $E$ is an activation energy, $\Omega_0$ an attempt frequency \citep{zhurkov1965solid, pomeau2002brittle}, $k_B$ the Boltzmann constant and $T$ an effective temperature.
 The activation energy might be connected to the gap $\Delta\sigma$ between a stress threshold, or "strength", and the applied stress, via $E \sim \Delta\sigma^{\gamma}$, where $\gamma$ is an exponent with value of $1$ in the absolute reaction rates theory proposed by Eyring \citep{eyring1936viscosity} or $3/2$ in molecular systems \cite{maloney2006barrier}.
+The Arrhenius form implies that small variations in strength translate into large differences in lifetime, a feature observed in heterogeneous materials ranging from paper~\cite{koivisto2016predicting} to rocks~\cite{brantut2013rock, heap2009influence, xu2012modelling, heap2011brittle} and other engineering materials~\cite{wagner1986lifetime, murthy2007stress, boumakis2019creep}.